 A good example of these are the chat, dialler and address book applications present on the Nokia N900 and N9 devices, which use Telepathy to support messaging, GSM and VoIP Calls using one single user interface, while at the same time providing ways for the user to choose which protocol they want for a given conversation.

 Existing open-source connection managers support messaging through Jabber, GTalk, Facebook, Live Messenger, and more.
 Audio and video calls are also supported over Jabber, GTalk and SIP.
-See the Telepathy wiki for more details.
+See the Telepathy site for more details.
 Before deciding on shipping any of these, however, it’s important to verify whether any legal issues may arise, mainly related to trademarks.

 As discussed before, Telepathy is pluggable, enabling a mix of closed and open-source connection managers to coexist.
 This enables OEMs to enable as many third-party services as desired, requiring for the technical side at most the creation of a new connection manager.